trucnguyen10/LeetCode_Night_Solution_WiCS/README.md

 # LeetCode_Night_Solution_WiCS
-This is the repository for WiCS LeetCode night participants to share the solution
+This is the repository for WiCS LeetCode night participants to share the solutions